Plant Care Skimmia

 Skimmia prefers for the soil to dry out between waterings and should be watered regularly.
 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Skimmia may have difficulty thriving and will drop leaves š without ample sunlight.
+Skimmia may have difficulty thriving and will drop leaves 🍃 without ample sunlight.
 Place it less than 3 feet from a window to maximize the potential for growth.
-Select your region to see how the current weather in your area affects the placement in your home š”.
+Select your region to see how the current weather in your area affects the placement in your home 🏡.

-Skimmia is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+Skimmia is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+Skimmia is not recommended for homes with children, cats, or dogs.

 Skimmia does best in well-draining soil.
 A good soil will contain lots of organic matter such as coco coir as well as perlite or vermiculite to help with drainage.
 Adding a handful of perlite to regular store-bought potting soil should do the trick!